*Featured in House Beautiful and Design NJ Magazine*

 What he heard made a lot of sense.

 The windows had been carefully dressed in treatments that suited their personality and purpose.
-They felt cared for and loved.
+They felt cared for and appreciated.
 "This was a great experience." said one beaming, stylish window.
 "Everyone made us feel special and important."

 Andersen and Pella now feel like the "beautiful couple" of windows that they are and they want the same for all windows.